 How to wipe a Mac

-Wiping a Mac has broadly similar principles but is, in fact, a lot easier to do.
-If your machine is running Lion or Mountain Lion, a system disk isn't required, but for earlier Macs you will need one.
+Wiping a Mac has broadly similar principles but is, in fact, a lot easier to do, no matter what version of macOS you're running - from Mountain Lion to Mojave.
+A system disk isn't required, but for earlier Macs you will need one.
 To initiate the recovery partition, hold down the command and R keys as the computer restarts and open Disk Utility.

 Search for the Erase tab security options and click 7-pass Erase.
 This will write the data to the disk several times.
 It might take a few hours to complete the process but is a very secure way of doing so.

 How to wipe a Linux laptop

 If you've got a Linux-based machine, wiping any of the hard drives - internal or external - is a slightly fiddly process that involves using the command line.